 In the Notebook Layout view, you’ll notice a few new headings under the traditional Formatting palette: Note Flags for marking follow-up text, settings for the document’s notebook rules, and sorting options for outline items.
 You’ll also find many of the organizational commands from the old Outlining toolbar.

-To make the Notebook Layout view truly useful, you need to get used to the way outlines organize text hierarchically.
+Note Levels To make the Notebook Layout view truly useful, you need to get used to the way outlines organize text hierarchically.
 The Formatting palette’s Note Levels section offers easy access to important outlining functions: promoting and demoting outline topics, creating numbered or bulleted lists, and more.
 (You can also use the traditional keyboard commands for these tasks.)
 As you reorganize items, any associated audio moves with them.

 Page Layout View in Excel